uwindsorcss/hub/app/views/pages/GUIDE.markdown

 ### Working in the U.S.A.

 Almost every major tech company in the USA hires Canadians and will sponsor you for a visa.
 US companies tend to pay *significantly* more and provides great opportunities.
-Eric highly suggests trying to land an internship in the Bay Area or New York.

 #### Visa